shanraisshan/Notes/Abbreviation/README.md

 Separation Of Concerns|
-Spaghetti Code|unstructured and difficult-to-maintain source code. example: God Class Syntactic Sugar|syntax within a programming language that is designed to make things easier to read or to express Throttle|(1 sec - start at 0,1,2 - no delay) executes the function n times at fixed interval [-> details](https://stackoverflow.com/a/52192108/4754141)
+Spaghetti Code|unstructured and difficult-to-maintain source code. example: God Class Syntactic Sugar|syntax within a programming language that is designed to make things easier to read or to express Test Double|where you replace a production(or behave like their release-intended counterpart) object for testing purposes Throttle|(1 sec - start at 0,1,2 - no delay) executes the function n times at fixed interval [-> details](https://stackoverflow.com/a/52192108/4754141)

 ## 2. General